Skip to Content

 fruit picker in Japan

-Be mindful that work that is under the Specified Skilled Workers visa is considered as a full-time role, which means that your working time will be fully dedicated according to the work agreement.
+Be mindful that work that is under the Specified Skilled Workers visa is considered a full-time role, which means that your working time will be fully dedicated according to the work agreement.

 fruit picking jobs in japan

-Japan enjoys four seasons, there are many areas famous for different types of fruits.
-Here are major areas in Japan famous for different types of fruits:
+Japan enjoys four seasons, and there are many areas famous for different types of fruits.

-• Okayama.
 A wide variety of high-quality fruits, such as peaches and grapes, are grown in Okayama.
 Okayama is especially known for its white peaches, which is also part of the folk tale Momotarou (Peach Boy).

-• Fukuoka.
 Fukuoka is one of the leading fruit-producing prefectures in all of Japan, where various types of fruits are grown all year round.
 There are blueberries, strawberries, peaches, Japanese persimmons, grapes, pears, and more that are grown in Fukuoka.

-• Tochigi.
 Tochigi is the leading producer of strawberries in Japan, particularly famous for a variety called Tochigi Otome (Tochigi Maiden).

-• Hokkaido.
-Hokkaido is famous for its melons, especially premium ones.
-One of them is the Yubari melons, which can be sold for up to 2.7 million Yen (24,582.78 USD)!
-Hokkaido is also known for its Densuke watermelons that are known for their black rind and distinctly sweet taste.
-The Densuke watermelons can fetch up to 600,000 Yen (5,469.69 USD) per fruit.
+.Hokkaido is also known for its Densuke watermelons that are known for their black rind and distinctly sweet taste.
+The Densuke watermelons can fetch up to 890,000 Yen (6,100 USD) per fruit.

 fruit picking jobs in japan